-The ski pro shop has been accumulating information over many years, including not only the latest materials every season, but also feedback from users who have actually purchased their products.
-In addition, most of the owners and staff are slippers, so they have a wealth of specialized knowledge and experience.
+Ski pro shops not only stock the latest materials for each season, but also have amassed information over the years on past products and feedback from users who have actually purchased them.
+Also, since most owners and staff are skiers themselves, they have a wealth of specialized knowledge and experience

 As a result, they are adept at evaluating and reviewing products from a variety of perspectives and comparing numerous brands across the board.
 So, this time, we asked a pro shop expert to recommend some bindings that "you just have to try out."
 The reason is that these bindings are exceptional products that may bring about changes in your riding and raise the level of your riding performance